ADD AN AVO – THE ULTIMATE MEAL TOPPING

-A mother’s diet during pregnancy plays a crucial role in influencing the growth of her baby and a healthy birth.
-Avos are a nutrient-dense food consisting of a unique combination of dietary fibre, healthy fats, and vitamins and minerals such as potassium, magnesium, vitamin E, vitamin K and folate, all important as part of a healthy diet for both mom and growing baby.
+A mother’s diet during pregnancy plays a crucial role in influencing the growth of her baby and healthy birth.
+Avos are a nutrient-dense food consisting of a unique combination of dietary fibre, healthy fats, and vitamins and minerals such as potassium, magnesium, vitamin E, vitamin K and folate, all-important as part of a healthy diet for both mom and growing baby.

 Love an Avo for the Gut

 The fibre in avos is a unique combination of ¾ insoluble fibre and ¼ soluble fibre.
 Our gut needs different types of fibres to keep it healthy, each of which has different jobs in the gut.
 Soluble fibre acts like a mop and helps absorb fluid in the gut, forming a soft, gelish mush gel-like substance that helps the stool to easily pass through the gut.
 Insoluble fibre acts like a broom, roughly sweeping through the length of the gut to remove waste.
 But fibre does far more than just keep us regular and may play a role in preventing colon cancer, lowering cholesterol, and even helping with weight loss.